 Are comprehension strategies discussed?

-Yes, a list of strategies is included at the end of the teaching instructions.
-Here are some key strategies: teaching background knowledge, rereading sentences, grouping words in a sentence, looking up unfamiliar words, making a movie (visualize), and questioning comprehension.
+A list of strategies is included at the end of the teaching instructions.
+Here are some key strategies: teaching background knowledge, rereading sentences, grouping words in a sentence, looking up unfamiliar words, making a movie (visualize), and Socratic questioning for comprehension.

 Does Literasee teach handwriting?

-Yes, we teach handwriting because writing helps kids develop reading circuitry in their brains and is a proven method to help retain long-term memory.
+Yes, we teach handwriting because writing helps children develop reading circuitry in their brains and is a proven method to help retain long-term memory.